Dadezana/adventure-game/README.md

 # adventure-game
 A text based adventure game.
-Can yuo reach the end?
+Can you reach the end?